insected/bobbae_gcp-wiki/Accounts-and-Billing.md

 https://support.google.com/channelservices/answer/10022594?hl=en

 A subaccount behaves like a Cloud Billing account in most ways: it can have projects linked to it, Cloud Billing data exports can be configured on it, and it can have IAM roles defined on it.
-Any charges made to projects linked to the subaccount are grouped and subtotalled on the invoice, and the effect on resource management is that access control policy can be entirely segregated on the subaccount to allow for customer separation and management.
+Any charges made to projects linked to the subaccount are grouped and subtotalled on the invoice, and the effect on resource management is that the access control policy can be entirely segregated on the subaccount to allow for customer separation and management.

 https://cloud.google.com/billing/docs/concepts#subaccounts